Merlin04/codingkid.ninja/README.md

-# This website is not maintained anymore.
-Please see merlin04.github.io/dev for my current website.
+# This website is not maintained anymore and has not been updated since December 3, 2017.
+Please see benjaminsmith.dev for my current website.

 # codingkid.ninja
 My website!